 From Texas, we made our way back east for our next show in Chattanooga, spending a night in Memphis at the home of Jane and Charles Slatery to break up the long drive.
 Our next stop in Lookout Mountain, TN, felt like an escape from the “real world,” probably because it reminded me so much of going back to Camp Desoto.
 As always, Margaret Ann and Jim Bentley, and Ann Evans were great hosts.
 It was a pleasure getting to see family and friends, especially my sister Lee and her husband Martin.

 After four cities and sets of shows, we were all excited to head to the coast for some rest, relaxation, and one more show, screening, and workshop.
-I had the privilege of painting during the church service at Amelia Plantation Chapel, alongside Rev. Dr. Conrad Sharps’ sermon.
+I had the privilege of painting during the church service at Amelia Plantation Chapel, alongside Rev. Dr. Conrad Sharps’ sermon, and Barbara and John Hopkins, who coordinated my visit and hosted me throughout the week.
 Following the service, James screened his film Painting the Invisible in the sanctuary, which was a spiritual and memorable experience.
 Our fabulous host and steadfast friend Sarah Edwards was with us from set-up to take-down of the show at Amelia Island Club, hosting me and providing indispensable help with the two-day oil painting workshop that followed the art show.